Assistance for departures from Schiphol

 Step 6: Boarding the plane

 If you need assistance with boarding, an assistant will help you.
+It is important that you have applied for this help in advance.
 We strive to get you on board first, so that you have the time and space to get to your seat.
 At some locations it isn’t possible to board using a passenger bridge.
 In that case, a bus takes you to the aircraft.
 If you can climb stairs, you can go in the regular bus along with your assistant and other travellers.
-If climbing stairs is difficult or impossible, we’ll take you to the plane in our own wheelchair bus or ambulift and help you all the way to your seat.
+Is climbing stairs more difficult or is a step or threshold impossible for you?
+Than we’ll take you to the plane in our own wheelchair bus or ambulift and help you all the way to your seat.
 We can also help stow your hand baggage.

 In case you need to use your own wheelchair, we use a mobile lift to get you into the plane.
 If necessary, we can lift you into your seat and help you store your hand baggage.
 The airline loads your wheelchair into the hold of the aircraft.
 We then say goodbye to you on board.
 The cabin staff will then take care of you and the other passengers.
 Your airline will inform the destination airport of your arrival.